-Air monitoring results, depending on where the sampler input is located, may underestimate intakes due to the "Pig Pen" effect, in which air is more contaminated near a worker than at some distance away.
+Air monitoring results, depending on where the sampler input is located, may underestimate intakes due to the "Pig Pen" effect2, in which air is more contaminated near a worker than at some distance away.
 The explanation for the Pig Pen effect is simply that the worker is generating the aerosol.
 It is important because it impacts the degree to which an air sample represents the concentration breathed by a worker, and it leads to the need to consider a safety factor when formulating a DIL for air monitoring.

-For an IL of 100 mrems of $E{50}$ ,
+For an IL of 100 mrem of E{50} ,